 Bob Dylan, Sony Music Twitter Accounts Hacked, Falsely Tweet Death of Britney Spears

+Britney Spears performs at KIIS-FM's iHeartRadio Jingle Ball 2016 concert at Staples Center in Los Angeles on Dec.
+2, 2016.
 Sony Music Entertainment caused a short frenzy early Monday morning when it sent a tweet that Britney Spears had died from its official Sony Music Global account.
-"RIP @britneyspears," read the tweet shortly after 8 a.m.
-ET, which also had a frown-face emoji and the hashtag #RIPBritney.

 Comments